mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 not very effective.
 A disguised weapon nestles in a concealed chamber within a suitcase, or is built into a device which still functions normally.
-An example of the latter might be a one-shot laser built into a func- tional datapad.
+An example of the latter might be a one-shot laser built into a func-tional datapad.
 Disguising a weapon imposes a DM ranging from -1 to -4 on attempts to detect, notice or recognize it.
 Each -1 adds 50% to the cost of the weapon.
 In addition, the cost of any device used to disguise the weapon must be paid.

-**Stealth, Basic:** Basic Stealth weapons are designed to minimise the chance of detection by scanners or observ- ers.
+**Stealth, Basic:** Basic Stealth weapons are designed to minimise the chance of detection by scanners or observ-ers.
 Physical and Emissions Signatures are both reduced by one level, and the weapon imposes DM-2 on attempts to detect it using scanners, observation or a physical search.
 A Basic Stealth weapon still looks like a gun,